The Real-Time Coaching Gap

 Real-time doesn't mean generating a seven-page PDF mid-call that the rep has to scroll through while their prospect watches them read.
 That's not assistance, that's a distraction with better branding.

 Real-time means a single sentence appears on screen, something the rep can scan, internalize, and speak in under two seconds without ever breaking eye contact.
-Something like:
+Discovery call coaching that suggests the exact follow-up question when a prospect mentions budget constraints.
+Real-time call coaching that surfaces competitive differentiation the moment a competitor gets mentioned.

 The difference between these two approaches, the PDF and the nudge, is the difference between a tool your reps tolerate and a tool they can't live without.